Pedro Arrupe Volunteers

 Put your faith into action by volunteering in our community!

-There are two main components of the Pedro Arrupe Volunteers - direct service and engagement with our neighbors and community partners and educating for a faith that does justice through our Common Grounds Conversations speaker series exploring the impact of Covid-19 on marginalized populations, racism, humane migration, mass incarceration, access inequality and environmental justice issues.
+There are two main components of the Pedro Arrupe Volunteers - direct service and engagement with our neighbors and community partners and educating for a faith that does justice through our Common Grounds Conversations speaker series.
+Learn more about the impact of Covid-19 on marginalized populations, racism, humane migration, mass incarceration, access inequality and environmental justice issues.

 -

-There are two main components of the Pedro Arrupe Volunteers - direct service and engagement with our neighbors and community partners and educating for a faith that does justice through our Common Grounds Conversations speaker series exploring the impact of Covid19 on marginalized populations, Racism, humane migration, mass incarceration, access inequality and environmental justice issues.
+There are two main components of the Pedro Arrupe Volunteers - direct service and engagement with our neighbors and community partners as well as educating for a faith that does justice through our Common Grounds Conversations.

 -